libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 width="55%"
 >}}

-One more thing to note:
+Also note the names of the spans in the previous two screenshots.
-check the names of the spans in the previous two screenshots.
+Names that convey semantic information it easier to find specific nodes and easier to understand and follow the overall workflow.
-Note that the ones that convey semantic information are more easy find, understand, and follow.
+Well-named nodes make debugging easier.
-Aiding debugging is one of the reasons we recommend always following a set of [Naming conventions]({{< relref "naming-conventions" >}}).
+This is one of the reasons we recommend always following a set of [naming conventions]({{< relref "naming-conventions" >}}) when you author BPMN workflows.

 ### Adding the debug flag